kledsonhugo/azure-ado-selfagent/README.md

 5. Deploy and configure Azure Container Registry, in case you don't have one.

    > **Note**: Follow instructions from [Quickstart: Create an Azure container registry](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal).
-After this, you can push and pull containers from Azure Container Registry.
+After this, ensure you are logged to the Container Registry, and then you can push and pull containers from Azure Container Registry.

 6. Create in your machine a work directory of your choice and navigate into it.